itzanuj/payform-woocommerce-embedded/readme.txt

 This plugin uses the Bambora PayForm Payment API.

 This is a plugin for integrating Bambora PayForm (EU) payment gateway with your Woocommerce -store.
-Supports Woocommerce Subscriptions -plugin for recurring payments.
-To accept payments with this plugin, you need to have an active contract with [Bambora](https://www.bambora.com/fi/fi/online/).
+Accept payments with this plugin, you need to have an active contract with [Bambora](https://www.bambora.com/fi/fi/maksuratkaisut/verkkokauppa/tuotteet/payform/).

-Notice: Plugin uses libcurl.

 == Installation ==
 -